Background Half Wave

 Types and sources of dependency mapping

 Dependency mappings may be vertical or horizontal.
 Vertical dependency maps represent relationships between components of different types, such as data centers to hosts, hosts to processes, processes to services, and services to applications.
-Horizontal relationships are between components of the same types, such as host to host or service to service.
+Horizontal relationships are between components of the same types, such as host-to-host or service-to-service.

 Teams can collect data in several ways for dependency mapping, including polling IP addresses, installing observability agents on components, analyzing network flow, and using orchestration systems.

 Polling IP addresses can provide network-level information and some application-level information, such as types and versions of a web server running on a particular port.
-Observability agents collect data about entities or components in a system, including the type of entity as well as process-to-process interactions.
+Observability agents collect data about entities or components in a system, including the type of entity, as well as process-to-process interactions.
 Network flow analysis can identify the paths that information flows between components in a network.
 This method of collecting data is particularly useful in dynamic environments, such as cloud computing environments and container orchestration platforms.

 Lastly, orchestration systems, such as Kubernetes, collect monitoring information for their own purposes, but that data can also be used for dependency mapping.
 For example, services deployed in Kubernetes pods run on nodes within a cluster.
 This information is useful for identifying which services are running on particular nodes in the cluster.